MELISSA BLOCK, HOST:

-NPR's Deborah Amos has been following the rebels' offensive and she joins us now from the city of Gaziantep in Turkey, which is close to the Syrian border.
-And, Deb, what's going on there?
-Have the rebels gotten better, stronger, smarter or the government forces getting weaker or both?
+NPR's Deborah Amos has been following the rebels' offensive, and she joins us now from the city of Gaziantep in Turkey, which is close to the Syrian border.
+And Deb, what's going on there?
+Have the rebels gotten better, stronger, smarter; or are the government forces getting weaker; or both?

-AMOS: I crossed into northern Syria and I interviewed Abed Jaber Ogeidi at his headquarters and he laughed when I suggested that the regime and the rebels were in a stalemate.
-He said for the rebels of Aleppo, the recent capture of base 46, and it's west of the city, was a major breakthrough.
-It's been under siege or months.
-It's where regime forces launched daily artillery strikes on Aleppo.
-And so for Ogeidi, the capture of base 46 showed the experience of the rebels.
+AMOS: I crossed into northern Syria, and I interviewed Abdul-Jabbar Akidi at his headquarters.
+And he laughed when I suggested that the regime, and the rebels, were in a stalemate.
+He said for the rebels of Aleppo, the recent capture of Base 46 - and it's west of the city - was a major breakthrough.
+It's been under siege for months.
+It's where the regime forces launched daily artillery strikes on Aleppo.
+And so for Akidi, the capture of Base 46 showed the experience of the rebels.
 And here's what he said.

 AMOS: Now, those weapons are in rebel hands.
 The base also has a strategic importance.
-It's located on a key highway between Aleppo and the capital Damascus, so the rebels control the highway, says Ogeidi.
+It's located on a key highway between Aleppo and the capital of Damascus, so the rebels control the highway, said Akidi.

-OGEIDI: (Through translator) In this way, we can block all resupplies sent from the regime to the army in Aleppo.
+AKIDI: (Through translator) In this way, we can block all resupplies sent from the regime, to the army in Aleppo.

-AMOS: It's a problem, but Ogeidi said it's god that has provided a no-fly zone.
-What he means is the weather.
+AMOS: It's a problem, but Akidi said it's God that has provided a no-fly zone.
+What he means, is the weather.
 It's rainy.
-There's lots of heavy clouds as the winter sets in so the air strikes have diminished.
-The other thing that we've noticed here is the number of defections that's rising after almost none over the summer and Ogeidi's confirmed that there were more.
-He said that when you have battles, what happens is it's just easier for some of the soldiers to escape and some of them do defect.
+There's lots of heavy clouds as the winter sets in, so the airstrikes have diminished.
+The other thing that we've noticed here, is the number of defections is rising after almost none over the summer; and Akidi's confirmed that there were more.
+He said that when you have battles, what happens is, it's just easier for some of the soldiers to escape; and some of them do defect.

-For the first time, Robert, Ogeidi said he believe the rebels no longer needed outside help.
-They have complained for months that they want the international community to supply anti-aircraft weapons to take out the air force.
+For the first time, Robert, Akidi said he believed the rebels no longer needed outside help.
+They have complained for months, that they want the international community to supply anti-aircraft weapons; to take out the air force.
 Now, he says, the rebels are capturing what they need from the bases that they get from the Syrian military.

-SIEGEL: But for all of this confidence and all of the gains of the rebels, it's not as if they've actually taken control of a major city in Syria.
+SIEGEL: But for all of this confidence, and all the gains of the rebels, it's not as if they've actually taken control of a major city in Syria.